App Exposure Tips From Shodogg CEO

 In Shodogg’s case, it doesn’t hurt that they’ve managed to get a celebrity investor (and occasional spokesperson) in actor/producer Seth Green.
 Here’s Mr. Green discussing the product to AOL On’s web show Acting Disruptive.

-Another affective way Mitschele has found to get people to notice Shodogg is to highlight what makes it better than similar competing products.
+Another effective way Mitschele has found to get people to notice Shodogg is to highlight what makes it better than similar competing products.
 For instance, Mitschele says, “The benefits of our technology’s flexibility and scalability, paired with its unique ability to share content between any brand of device, entices both clients and the press.”
 This is something you should think about before you even begin making your app.
 What problem does it solve, and what does it do that nothing else does?
 If other similar apps exist, what makes yours better?
 Identifying these points will help guide the development of the app, and help you sell it.

 Lastly, it’s Important to think about your app’s growth potential, and what avenues you might pursue to develop in the future.
 For Shodogg, they’ve recently announced a software development kit that allows other companies to develop products of their own that use Shodogg’s technology.